Release 0.27: Python routes and quality of life improvements

 Install

-To add support for Python, install the @primate/binding module and pyodide.
+To add support for Python, install the @primate/python package.

 Configure